vishalmidya/academicpages/_pages/about.md

 1. Tobacco addiction research and its impact on tobacco regulatory sciences ([Penn State Tobacco Center of Regulatory Science](https://sites.psu.edu/tcors/)).

-2. Studying rate of decline of pulmonary functions and prediction of non-ambulatory age of children with Duchenne Muscular Dystrophy using Machine Learning Techniques (with [Pritish Mondal, M.D.](https://childrens.pennstatehealth.org/display-provider/-/provider/1923/pritish-mondal-md))
+2. Application of Machine Learning techniques in predicting non-ambulatory age of children with Duchenne Muscular Dystrophy (with [Pritish Mondal, M.D.](https://childrens.pennstatehealth.org/display-provider/-/provider/1923/pritish-mondal-md))

-3. Cross cultural pattern on emotion perception in music and how musical features (like rhythm) affects it (with [Nandini Chatterjee Singh(http://nandinisingh.wixsite.com/labweb)])
+3. Cross cultural pattern of emotion perception in music and how musical features (like rhythm) affects it (with [Nandini Chatterjee Singh](http://nandinisingh.wixsite.com/labweb))

-4.
+4. Screening and assessment tool for dyslexia in regional Indian languages ([DALI](http://14.139.62.22/DALI/index.php))